Surrounded by Elligators: Implementing Crypto With Nothing to Compare to

 Reality however disagreed: When

-generated as the product of the base point and some clamped, random
+public key, generated as the product of the base point and some clamped,

-generated by the Elligator forward map, the above sometimes worked.
+a point generated by the Elligator forward map, the above

 That’s my seed of doubt right there: why the heck wasn’t scalar inversion working every time?

 What I was missing soon became clear.
 For security reasons, X25519 does not work on the whole curve.
 It works on the prime-order subgroup.
 About an eighth of the curve.
 Elligator however maps points on the whole curve.
 Worse, points on the prime-order subgroup are trivially distinguishable from the others.